We invest in solutions, initiatives, and partnerships that significantly improve community health and well-being.

 The causes are many, but chief among them is limited access to primary care providers, scarce behavioral health resources, and lower utilization of prenatal care.
 Combined with a rural geography that often requires our citizens to travel for health care, low levels of insurance coverage, and limited access to broadband (which is necessary for telehealth and other online healthcare services), the current circumstances are not acceptable.
 East Texans deserve more.

 Source: The 2021 edition of The Health Status of Northeast Texas 2021 can be found at https://utsystem.edu/netx/.

 Who we help

-As echoed by many experts, the ETMC Foundation is also concerned with the all-to-limited behavioral health services available in our communities.
+As echoed by many experts, the ETMC Foundation is also concerned with the all-too-limited behavioral health services available in our communities.
 As such, we are interested in those programs that support early behavioral health interventions, particularly for adolescents, and programs designed to train and retain exceptional behavioral health professionals.

-The ETMC Foundation is currently engaged in strategic planning and does not anticipate funding programs until completion of this planning effort.
 Grant-making is estimated to begin again in 2024, and we will evaluate all requests based on the impact each proposes and demonstrates within our communities.
 Additionally, we partner with other foundations and institutions to amplify the impact of our projects.

 Our work focuses on impacting Smith County and surrounding communities.